-Auto and heavy equipment shops can generate wastes that can be hazardous and damaging to the environment if not managed appropriately.
+Auto and heavy equipment shops can generate hazardous wastes that can be hazardous and damaging to the environment if not managed appropriately.
 Proper disposal and management practices can save on significant costs to the business and prevent damaging effects on the environment.
+The pollution prevention practices described in this document can help facilities comply with EBMUD's Vehicle Repair Pollution Prevention Permit (Permit) requirements.
 Pollution prevention practices, also known as best management practices, focus on the reduction/elimination of pollutants or wastes at the source.
-All waste represents loss of resources.
-The most effective way to minimize these losses is to avoid producing the waste in the first place.